How to Add Passwordless Login to WordPress (Complete Guide)

 What passwordless / magic-link login is — and why it's more secure than passwords

 A magic link is a one-time login URL.
-The user enters their email (or phone number), and instead of typing a password, they receive a link that signs them straight in.
+The user enters their email, and instead of typing a password, they receive a link that signs them straight in.
 The link contains a single-use, time-limited token — once it's clicked, or once it expires, it's dead.

 That design quietly removes the two biggest WordPress security risks: